 Iron Sharpens Iron

-ISI is an exciting eight-week immersion program co-sponsored by the Business/Economics department and the J. Dennis Hastert Center Center for Economics, Government and Public Policy at Wheaton College.
-The program is a unique blending of the cultural, political, economic and business aspects of a foreign country.
+ISI is an exciting eight-week immersion program co-sponsored by the Business/Economics department and the Wheaton College Center Center for Economics, Government and Public Policy.
+The program is a unique blending of the cultural, political, economic and business aspects of a foreign country or region.

 Recent trips include: